🩷 We are open Mon, Thur - Sun 10am - 6pm // We are closed on Tues and Wed 🩷

-A History of Pralines in New Orleans
+History of Pralines in New Orleans

 By Jessica B. Harris

-From Europe the term, if not the form, moves into the New World and the Caribbean sugar islands where confections prepared from sugar syrups or molasses with the addition of local nuts become commonly sold on streets by vendors who were often free people of color selling to make additional income, or enslaved folk working for their mistresses.
+From Europe the term, if not the form, moves into New World and the Caribbean sugar islands where confections prepared from sugar syrups or molasses with the addition of local nuts are commonly sold on streets by vendors who were often free people of color selling to make additional income or enslaved folk working for their mistresses.
 The New World candies are found under varying different names like tablette de coco (coconut confections) in Martinique and Guadeloupe, pinda cakes (peanut patties) in Jamaica, and pe de moleque (young boy’s foot!) in Brazil.
 These candies commonly (but not exclusively) use local nuts: Brazil nuts, peanuts, and so forth.

 According to John Mariani’s, 1999 Encyclopedia of American Food and Drink, in North America, pralines and their culinary cousins are a specialty of several southern states.
-In Louisiana, especially New Orleans, the name praline applies to candies made with pecans in a coating of brown sugar sold by Creole women known as pralinières.
+In Louisiana, especially New Orleans, the name praline applies to candies made with pecans in a coating of brown sugar which was sold by Creole women known as pralinières.
 Even before the Civil War and Emancipation, pralines were an early entrepreneurial vehicle for free women of color in New Orleans.
-The confection is first mentioned in print in 1715, and was recognized as part of Louisiana food culture as early as 1762.
+The confection is first mentioned in print in 1715, and part of Louisiana food culture as early as 1762.

-In 1901 the Daily Picayune, an early city newspaper, reminded people that the pralinières or older black women who sold pralines about the streets of the French Quarter were often found on Canal Street near Bourbon and Royal streets and around Jackson Square in the areas flanking St. Louis Cathedral.
+In 1901, the Daily Picayune an early city newspaper reminded people that the pralinières or older black women who sold pralines about the streets of the French Quarter were often found on Canal Street near Bourbon and Royal streets and around Jackson Square in the areas flanking St. Louis Cathedral.
 In the 1930s, the Louisiana folklorist Lyle Saxon, writing in the book Gumbo Ya-Ya, documented praline sellers, "garbed in gingham and starched white aprons and tignons, or head wraps, fanning their candies with palmetto leaves against the heat and bellowing the sales pitch ‘belles pralines!’ to passersby.”

 All three images above are from the Louisiana Digital Database